azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab1-firstTemplate.md

 ## Using variables

-Okay, our template is now looking pretty good.
+OK, our template is now looking pretty good.
 The major issue with it is that it does not ensure that the storageAccount will be unique and therefore the success of the deployment cannot be assured.
 Let's fix that.
 A quick search on "azure storage account naming conventions" takes us to the <a href="https://docs.microsoft.com/en-us/azure/architecture/best-practices/naming-conventions" target="docs">naming conventions</a> page in the best practices area.
 The storage account name has to be lower case alphanumerics with 3-24 characters, and it recommends using a standard prefix.

 1. Change the storageAccount user parameter to storageAccountPrefix
 1. Add in a default for the new parameter